olinjs/olinjs/lessons/09-clientside-frameworks/INCLASS.md

 ```
 The first thing we notice is the use of an attribute **ng-app** with the html tag.
 This attribute, known as a directive, signals Angular to be active in this portion of the page.
 Another important thing to note is the use of the **ng-model** directive. **ng-model** binds the state of the textbox with the model value, i.e. "sometext".
 As a result, whenever the textbox value changes, Angular authomatically changes the model "sometext" to the respective value.
 This is what is known as Two-way Data Binding.
 Moreover, **{{sometext}}** tells Angular to bind the value of the model "sometext" in its place.
 Finally, the **ng-show** directive conditionally shows an element, depending on the value of the relative boolean expression.
 It's default state is False, and one could also use **ng-hide**, which does exactly the opposite of **ng-show**.

-Angular provides an interesting mechanism one can use to filter the bound information prior to presentation.
+Angular 2.0 specifically, provides an interesting mechanism one can use to filter the bound information prior to presentation.
 One could also substitute the h1 tag above with the following, where "sometext" represents the expression and "uppercase" or "lowercase" the targetted filter.

 ```html
 <h1>Uppercase: {{ sometext | uppercase }}</h1>